mibk/LeanMapperQuery/README.md

 Lean Mapper Query
 =================

 Lean Mapper Query is a concept of a *query object* for [Lean Mapper library](https://github.com/Tharos/LeanMapper) which helps to build complex queries using automatic joins (*idea taken from [NotORM library](http://www.notorm.com/)*).
 Look at the [suggested base classes](https://gist.github.com/mibk/9410266).
 For Czech documentation have a look at the [wiki](https://github.com/mibk/LeanMapperQuery/wiki).

 Features
 --------

-- it behaves as an `SQL` preprocessor, hence most SQL expressions are available
+- behaves as a `SQL` preprocessor, hence most SQL expressions are available
-- automatic joins using *dot notation* (`@book.tags.name`)
+- automatic joins using the *dot notation* (`@book.tags.name`)
-- ability to query both repositories or entities
+- ability to query repositories or entities
 - support for implicit filters